enzo24ofreopgh/traefik-maintenance-warden/README.md

 This plugin is designed with a focus on simplicity and reliability for static maintenance pages.
 It is optimized for the common use case of serving a simple "We're down for maintenance" page, rather than complex dynamic content.

-The plugin offers two ways to serve maintenance pages:
+The plugin offers three ways to serve maintenance pages:
 1. **File-based**: Serve a static HTML file directly from disk
+2. **Content-based**: Serve inline HTML content defined in the configuration
-2. **Service-based**: Proxy requests to a dedicated maintenance service
+3. **Service-based**: Proxy requests to a dedicated maintenance service

-The file-based approach is simpler and more reliable, while the service-based approach offers more flexibility for dynamic content.
+The file-based and content-based approaches are simpler and more reliable, while the service-based approach offers more flexibility for dynamic content.

 ## Configuration